cristianalarcon23/game-ih/README.md

 - User can move left
 - User can move right
-- User can receive damage
+- User can receive damage when he collides with drops

 ## User stories Backlog